Aristek SystemsContact Us

 Unequal learning conditions

-Students may be enticed to use AI more for homework, presentations, term papers, or other assessments.
-However, this reduces the learning effect and creates unequal learning conditions within the class.
-In addition, the school may convey critical values regarding work simplification and task management.
+Students may be tempted to use AI for homework, presentations, or papers.
+But overreliance reduces the learning effect because they engage less with core skills.
+It can also create unequal learning conditions when some students have access to more advanced tools or paid AI features than others.
+In addition, the school may convey critical values regarding simplifying work and managing tasks.

 False and disinformation

-Even AI is not perfect.
-It can contain false information that it uses for its results but does not label it as such.
+AI is not perfect.
+It can contain false information that it uses for its results, but does not label it as such.
 There is a risk that students will take the information they get from AI tools as true and not question it.

 Initial additional effort